Welcome

 Keep Captions and Credits Accurate

 Images and other media are often central to a visual narrative.
-Double-check that captions, credits, and source information are correct before submitting — especially when using locally uploaded images that don’t come with automatic Wikimedia attribution.
+Double-check that captions, credits, and source information are correct before submitting, especially when using locally uploaded images that don’t carry automatic Wikimedia attribution.

 Ask for Help Before Publishing

 If something doesn’t look right in the preview, ask for help before opening the pull request.
-Most common issues are easy to fix once identified — a missing id, a mismatched media_subpath, a stray curly quote — but they can be hard to spot if you’ve been staring at the same draft for hours.
+Most problems are easy to fix once identified (a missing id, a mismatched media_subpath, a stray curly quote), but they’re hard to see when you’ve been looking at the same draft for hours.

 Part 7 — Reference